George Herbert Mead: Social philosophy (social behaviorism)

 For Mead, mind arises out of the social act of communication.
-Mead's concept of the social act is relevant, not only to his theory of mind, but to all facets of his social philosophy.
+Mead's concept of the social act is relevant not only to his theory of mind, but to all facets of his social philosophy.
 His theory of "mind, self, and society" is, in effect, a philosophy of the act from the standpoint of a social process involving the interaction of many individuals, just as his theory of knowledge and value is a philosophy of the act from the standpoint of the experiencing individual in interaction with an environment.
 Action is very important to his social theory and, according to Mead, actions also occur within a communicative process.

 The initial phase of an act constitutes a gesture.
 A gesture is a preparatory movement that enables other individuals to become aware of the intentions of the given organism.
 The rudimentary situation is a conversation of gestures, in which a gesture on the part of the first individual evokes a preparatory movement on the part of the second, and the gesture of the second organism in turn calls out a response in the first person.
 On this level no communication occurs.
 Neither organism is aware of the effect of its own gestures upon the other; the gestures are nonsignificant.
-For communication to take place, each organism must have knowledge of how the other individual will respond to his own ongoing act.
+For communication to take place, each organism must have knowledge of how the other individual will respond to its own ongoing act.
 Here the gestures are significant symbols.
 A significant symbol is a kind of gesture that only humans can make.
 Gestures become significant symbols when they arouse in the individual who is making them the same kind of response they are supposed to elicit from those to whom the gestures are addressed.
 Only when we have significant symbols can we truly have communication.
 Mead grounded human perception in an "action-nexus".
 We perceive the world in terms of the "means of living."
-To perceive food, is to perceive eating.
-To perceive a house, is to perceive shelter.
+To perceive food is to perceive eating.
+To perceive a house is to perceive shelter.
 That is to say, perception is in terms of action.
 Mead's theory of perception is similar to that of J. J. Gibson.